joaooliveira247/Studies/data_warehouse/dimensional_modeling.md

 The snowflake schema suits large, complex data warehouses requiring extensive data analysis and reporting.
 However, it can be more challenging to use and maintain than the star schema.

+## Elements of Dimensional Data Model:

+### Facts

+Facts are the measurable data elements that represent the business metrics of interest.
+For example, in a sales data warehouse, the facts might include sales revenue, units sold, and profit margins.
+Each fact is associated with one or more dimensions, creating a relationship between the fact and the descriptive data.

+### Dimension

+Dimensions are the descriptive data elements that are used to categorize or classify the data.
+For example, in a sales data warehouse, the dimensions might include product, customer, time, and location.
+Each dimension is made up of a set of attributes that describe the dimension.
+For example, the product dimension might include attributes such as product name, product category, and product price.

+### Attributes

+Characteristics of dimension in data modeling are known as characteristics.
+These are used to filter, search facts, etc. For a dimension of location, attributes can be State, Country, Zipcode, etc.

+### Fact Table

+In a dimensional data model, the fact table is the central table that contains the measures or metrics of interest, surrounded by the dimension tables that describe the attributes of the measures.
+The dimension tables are related to the fact table through **foreign key relationships**

+### Dimension Table

+Dimensions of a fact are mentioned by the dimension table and they are basically joined by a **foreign key**.
+Dimension tables are simply de-normalized tables.
+The dimensions can be having one or more relationships.

 ## References:

 https://data-sleek.com/blog/dimensional-data-modeling/